Principal of the University of Glasgow

 The Principal of the University of Glasgow is the working head of the University, acting as its chief executive.
-He is responsible for the day-to-day management of the University as well as its strategic planning and administration.
-The Principal is appointed by the University Court and is President of the Senate, the University's supreme academic body.
-The Principal is normally also created Vice-Chancellor of the University, conferring on him the degree-awarding powers of the Chancellor.
+They is responsible for the day-to-day management of the university as well as its strategic planning and administration.
+The Principal is appointed by the University Court and is President of the Senate, the university's supreme academic body.
+The Principal is normally also created Vice-Chancellor of the university, conferring on them the degree-awarding powers of the Chancellor.